AllenNeuralDynamics/aind-qc-portal/README.md

 **Q: I saw fancy things like dropdowns in the QC Portal, how do I do that?**

+*Custom value fields*

 The portal supports a few special cases to allow a bit more flexibility or to constrain the actions that manual annotators can take.
 Install the [`aind-qcportal-schema`](https://github.com/AllenNeuralDynamics/aind-qcportal-schema/blob/dev/src/aind_qcportal_schema/metric_value.py) package and set the `value` field to the corresponding pydantic object to use these.
 Current options include:

 - Dropdowns (optionally the options can auto-set the value)
 - Checkboxes (again options can auto-set the value)
 - Rule-based metrics (the rule is automatically run to set the value)
 - Multi-asset metrics where each asset is assigned it's own value

-There are also some custom rules for the value field.
-If you provide:

-- Two strings separated by a semicolon `;` they will be displayed in a "Swipe" pane that lets you swipe back and forth between the two things.
-Mostly useful for overlay images.
 - A dictionary where every value is a list of equal length, it will be displayed as a table where the keys are column headers and the values are rows.
 If a key "index" is included the values will be used to name the rows.

+*Special reference conditions*

+- If you put two reference strings separated by a semicolon `;` they will be displayed in a [Swipe](https://panel.holoviz.org/reference/layouts/Swipe.html) pane that lets you swipe back and forth between the two things.
+Mostly useful for overlay images.

 ## How to upload data from CO Capsules